ePages-de/epages-devportal/_posts/2017/2017-04-27-how-epages-made-me-feel-welcome-right-away.md

 The team is quite young and very international.
 It is fun to work with so many different nationalities and communicate in different languages.
-At lunch time we eat together, enjoy the sun in the park (yes, there are sunny days in Hamburg!{% emoji wink %}) or grab a coffee.
+At lunch time we eat together, enjoy the sun in the park (yes, there are sunny days in Hamburg!😉) or grab a coffee.
 This way I've been already shown many nice and delicious restaurants (my favorite one is a Chinese one) and got some insider tips for my first days in Hamburg.

 ## The company events